frankied003/DigiBot/README.md

 Utilities Folder - This is where all the logs and debugging happens to make speed up problem solving.

 To Run:
+1. Open the terminal and run as administrator
+2. Navigate to the captcha folder
+3. Type in: python server.py
+4. The server should start
-I simply navigate to the folder where the new_test.py file is and type into the terminal
+5. Navigate to the folder where the new_test.py file is

-  py.test -s -v new_test.py
+6. Type in: py.test -s -v new_test.py

+To Modify:
+1. Navigate to the json file called config.json
+2. Edit with the info you want